servo/book/src/architecture/canvas.md

     CanvasPaintThread --Done--> CanvasState
 ```

-`CanvasState` implements actually logic of 2D drawing, or more exactly of setting appropriate state and sending IPC messages to Canvas Paint Thread (if needed as some commands that change state only get sent when there is actual draw command).
+`CanvasState` implements the actual logic of 2D drawing, by setting appropriate state and sending IPC messages to the Canvas Paint Thread.
+Some commands only change internal state, but don’t need to send any messages until there is an actual draw command.

-[All "dirty" 2d canvases are stored in `Document`](https://github.com/servo/servo/blob/4974b4a1f638041ad99f4050256b168748e77ea9/components/script/dom/document.rs#L489) and are [flushed on as part of reflow](https://github.com/servo/servo/blob/4974b4a1f638041ad99f4050256b168748e77ea9/components/script/dom/window.rs#L2196), by sending IPC message for redrawing of each canvas (this corresponds to update the rendering of canvas).
+[All "dirty" 2d canvases are stored in `Document`](https://github.com/servo/servo/blob/4974b4a1f638041ad99f4050256b168748e77ea9/components/script/dom/document.rs#L489) and are [flushed during reflow](https://github.com/servo/servo/blob/4974b4a1f638041ad99f4050256b168748e77ea9/components/script/dom/window.rs#L2196), by sending IPC messages that trigger the `update_the_rendering` method on each canvas.

-When drawing one 2D canvas in another 2D canvas we send special IPC message `DrawImageInOther` in order to avoid bitmap roundtrip (bitmap never leaves Canvas Paint Thread).
+When drawing one 2D canvas into another 2D canvas, we send `DrawImageInOther`, a special IPC message that avoids copying the bitmap out of the canvas paint thread.

 ## WebGL canvas context